neopryn/simple-astar/README.md

 Simply run the application with the filename of a grid to solve as the first parameter.

-This project isn A* implementation with an `as the crow flies` admissible heuristic.
+This project is an A* implementation with an `as the crow flies` admissible heuristic.